 Group therapy refers to any group of two or more people that come together for peer discussion, group activities, or skills-learning.
 This form of therapy offers a safe and confidential setting for people to share their experiences, learn from others, and acquire healthy skills to aid them in each stage of sobriety.

 There are various types of group therapy that can be used to treat addiction, including expressive therapy groups, psychoeducational groups, and process groups.
 These can be beneficial for treating substance abuse directly, as well as related issues such as anxiety, depression, denial, and feelings of shame.

-Group therapy is an integral part of our Addiction Campuses rehab programs.
+Group therapy is an integral part of our Vertava Health rehab programs.
 In addition to individual therapy and medication-assisted treatment, group therapy is considered one of the most effective ways to heal from addiction and achieve lifelong recovery.

 Types Of Groups Therapy

 Group therapy comes in many forms, but share a common goal of healing.
 Many groups for addiction recovery are discussion-based but can sometimes involve activities led by an addiction counselor or specialist.